LeoAlexandrov/Spherical/doc/AleSphericalGrid.md

     public static int LevelForCircleToTriangleRatio(double angle, double circleToTriangleRatio)

 This function takes an angle representing a circle radius and **circleToTriangleRatio** which value is a circle to triangle surfaces ratio.
 First, this function takes 1/8 of the unit sphere surface and compares it with 2π(1-cos(angle))/circleToTriangleRatio value, where 2π(1-cos(angle)) is a surface of a circle on the unit sphere.
-While this value is larger than triangle surface (initially 1/8 of the sphere), it continues to divide triangle by 4 and compare.
-Finally, it returns a level when triangles surface are less than circle surface at least **circleToTriangleRatio** times.
+While this value is larger than triangle surface (initially 1/8 of the sphere), it continues to divide triangle surface by 4 and compare.
+Finally, it returns a level when triangle surface is less than circle surface at least **circleToTriangleRatio** times.

 Pictures below demonstrates coverage of circles with 4000m and 1000m radius and 4 and 64 **circleToTriangleRatio**.